mkiatos/geometric-object-grasper/README.md

 ```commandline
 python run.py --n_episodes 10 --seed 1
 ```
-If you want to run the demo with different params, edit the yaml/params.yml file.
+If you want to run the demo with different parameters, edit the yaml/params.yml file.

 <!--
 ## Shape Completion Network